microsoft/pai/docs/user/training.md

     ![click submit job](imgs/web_click_submit_job.png)

-    **Note**, Web portal is one of ways to submit jobs.
+    Note, Web portal is one of ways to submit jobs.
 It's not most efficient way, but simplest way to begin.
 [OpenPAI VS Code Client](../../contrib/pai_vscode/VSCodeExt.md) is recommended to work with OpenPAI.

 5. After submitted, the page redirects to job list, and the submitted job is in list as **waiting** status.
 Click **Jobs** on right pane can also reach this page.